 In 1960, Alice began nearly two decades of work with Allied Arts of Seattle, again with activists engaged in Seattle’s artistic and cultural scene.
 With a Board of Directors that in the 1960s included Robert Jackson (“Bob”) Block, Mary Coney, Peggy Golberg, Anne Gould Hauberg, Janice Niemi, Paul Schell, Jerry Thonn, and Rae Tufts (among others), Allied Arts successfully and prominently promoted public funding for the arts, keeping billboards off the freeways, and the long-term campaign to save the Pike Place Market — and significant historic buildings — from proposed demolition.

 In 1976, Alice took a leave from her Allied Arts job for a year in Washington, DC to edit the Artists/Craftsmen Information Bulletin (4000 addresses, every 2 weeks), returning to Seattle and Allied Arts for another three years.
-In 1980, she became Director of the Pilchuck Glass School, founded by Dave Chihuly, with locations in Seattle and the Skagit Valley.
+In 1980, she became Director of the Pilchuck Glass School, founded with patrons Anne Gould Hauberg and John H. Hauberg by Dale Chihuly, with locations in Seattle and the Skagit Valley.
 In 1990 she left Pilchuck for work as Director of the Glass Art Society then in Corning, New York, relocating its headquarters to Seattle.

 Her colleagues often cite Alice Rooney’s supportive leadership skills as a primary factor in the cultural achievements of the organizations she has worked with over the years.
 R. M. Campbell’s 2014 book Stirring Up Seattle: Allied Arts in the Civic Landscape begins with its first chapter “Alice Rooney.”